luciopaiva/binary-sse/README.md

-# Sending binary data via server-side events
+# Sending binary data via server-sent events

 This is a proof of concept on how to send binary data via [SSE](https://developer.mozilla.org/en-US/docs/Web/API/Server-sent_events).
 SSE was designed to carry only UTF-8 text, so the usual way would be to encode your binary data to base64 before sending.
 The problem is that the final message will be much bigger than desired.
 Every 8 bits in the output are encoding 6 bits in the input.
 That's why it's called base 64, by the way; 6 bits encode 64 different combinations.
 This 8/6 ratio represents an increase of about 33% in the final size.